 2. Reduction of Repetitive, Tedious Tasks

-Software developers often spend their time troubleshooting and doing repetitive tasks rather than actually coding and coming up with creative solutions.
-According to Atlassian’s 2024 report, 69% of developers lose 8 hours or more of their working week to inefficiencies.
-Amongst these time wasters are tech debt (59%), insufficient documentation (41%), build process (27%), and lack of time for deep work (27%).
+Software Developers often spend their time troubleshooting and doing repetitive tasks rather than actually coding and coming up with creative solutions.
+According to Atlassian’s 2024 report, 69% of Software Developers lose 8 hours or more of their working week to inefficiencies.
+Amongst these time wasters are technical debt (59%), insufficient documentation (41%), build process (27%), and lack of time for deep work (27%).

 AI can solve this problem by taking over low-value tasks, such as debugging, refactoring, or boilerplate code writing.